 Although nothing can replace the loss of your loved one, an experienced attorney could help your family recover the resources you need to move forward with your lives.

-What is a Wrongful Death Action?
+What is a Wrongful Death Action in Bangor, Maine?

 A wrongful death lawsuit resembles a personal injury lawsuit that a deceased person could have brought had they lived.